Try (Pink song)

 "Try" is a song recorded by American singer Pink, which she released as the second single from her sixth album, The Truth About Love (2012).
 The song was originally written and composed by Busbee and Ben West, who recorded it in 2010 under the moniker GoNorthToGoSouth.
 Pink's version of the song was produced by Greg Kurstin, who also produced four other songs on the album.

 Pink's version of "Try" was both a commercial and critical success.
-It reached number one in Spain, as well as the top-10 in Australia, Austria, Canada, Germany, Italy, New Zealand, Poland, Switzerland, the United Kingdom and the United States.
-The song also reached the top-20 in several other countries.
+It reached number one in Spain and Slovakia, as well as the top-10 in Australia, Austria, Canada, Germany, Italy, New Zealand, Poland and Switzerland.
+In the United Kingdom it became Pink's seventeenth top-ten song on the Official Singles Chart while in the United States it peaked at number 9 on the Billboard Hot 100, marking her thirteenth top-ten on the chart.

 The Floria Sigismondi-directed video features shots of a paint-covered Pink and her male love interest, expressing their frustrations through contemporary dance.

 Background and release

-In February 2012, Pink confirmed she was writing lyrics and composing music for her then-untitled sixth album.
+In February 2012 Pink confirmed she was writing lyrics and composing music for her then-untitled sixth album.
 An early version of the album's lead single, a song called "Blow Me (One Last Kiss)," was leaked online on July 1, 2012, resulting in the single being released a week earlier than planned.
 Rachel Raczka from The Boston Globe noted that "Try," the second single from The Truth About Love, also leaked in September 2012.